jup-ag/space-station/labs/2-perpetual-exchange/2-trading.md

 - **Short Positions:** Profits from short positions are paid out in the same stablecoin used to open the position, such as USDC or USDT.

-*Note: You also have the option to select a specific token for closure and receive the assets accordingly, taking market conditions into account.
-Jupiter will assist in seamlessly swapping into your desired token.
-This feature provides users with additional control and optimization over their trading outcomes.*

 ## Take-Profit / Stop-Loss Orders

 You can set take-profit and stop-loss trigger orders by selecting the `Add TP` or `Add SL` button in the position row.